appcelerator-forks/TiPopover/README.md

 - by @skypanther as a largely rewritten fork of https://github.com/mattapperson/TiPopover/
 - published at https://github.com/skypanther/TiPopover

 Works on iPhone, iPod, and iPad.
-Android in the works.
+Mostly on Android.

 ```
 Create like: